-Johns Hopkins Medicine participates in a wide range of insurance plans.
-Each hospital and member organization has its own accepted insurances.
+Each Johns Hopkins hospital and member organization has its own accepted insurances.
 In some community hospitals and clinics, you may receive care from outside private practice providers who may not participate with your insurance plan.
-Before scheduling an appointment or seeking treatment, please contact your insurance plan to confirm that your provider participates for the services you are seeking, and to understand your benefits and cost shares.

 All patient cost shares and charges for non-covered benefits are due at the time of service.
 Please note that your insurance company may not pay for all of your services.
 For example, you may be required to pay out-of-pocket expenses (such as deductibles, copayments and coinsurance) or you may be required to seek services (such as lab and radiology services) at specific locations/providers.